 Accounts Receivable: Accounts receivable are recorded at the invoice amount and do not bear interest.
 The allowance for credit losses is the Company's best estimate of the amount of expected credit losses in the Company's existing accounts receivable; however, changes in circumstances relating to accounts receivable may result in a requirement for additional allowances in the future.
 The Company pools accounts receivable based on risk characteristics, which include type of customer and age of open receivable balance.
 The allowance for credit losses pool is estimated based on historical write-off experience and known conditions, adjusted for management's reasonable and supportable expectations of future conditions.
 Account balances are charged against the allowance when management determines that the probability for collection of an account balance is remote.
-As of December 31, 2023, the Company had recorded an allowance for credit losses on accounts receivable of \$35,000.
-As of December 31, 2022, the Company had recorded an allowance for doubtful accounts on accounts receivable of \$45,000.
+As of December 31, 2024, 2023, and 2022, the Company had accounts receivable totaling \$4,894,000, \$6,545,000 and \$6,973,000, respectively.
+As of December 31, 2024, and 2023, the Company had recorded an allowance for credit losses on accounts receivable of \$35,000 for both periods respectively.

 Inventories: Inventories include freight-in, materials, labor and overhead costs and are stated at the lower of cost or net realizable value.
 Allowances are recorded for slow-moving, obsolete or unusable inventory.
 We assess our inventory for estimated obsolescence or unmarketable inventory and write-down the difference between the cost of inventory and the estimated net realizable value based upon assumptions about future sales and supply on-hand, if necessary.
 If actual market conditions are less favorable than those projected by management, additional inventory write-downs may be required.
-In 2023 and 2022, we recorded approximately \$292,000 and \$152,000, respectively, in write-downs of inventory.
+In 2024 and 2023, we recorded approximately \$416,000 and \$292,000, respectively, in write-downs of inventory.

 Foreign currency translation: Our unconsolidated affiliate operations are in India, so U.S. GAAP requires the Company to adjust the value of its investment for changes in foreign currency exchange rates.
 We determine the functional currency of our joint venture based upon the primary currency used to generate and expend cash, which is the currency of the country in which the joint venture is located.

 For joint ventures with functional currencies other than the U.S. dollar, our investment in that joint venture is translated into U.S. dollars using period-end exchange rates.
 The resulting foreign currency translation gains or losses are deferred as AOCL and reclassified to earnings only upon sale or liquidation of that business.